Is debt mutual fund risk-free? asked a prospect recently. It is a misconception that debt instruments are risk-free.

 Risk of Default – Sometimes, bond issuers can default in payment.
 This will result in a loss.
 Even if you have invested in debt mutual funds that have invested in bonds and there is a default in payment, your investment will lose value.
 Even reduce in rating will impact your NAV.

 What can you do – Check the credit rating of the securities that your mutual fund invest in.
-Check the quality of portfolio and fund management of the mutual fund scheme that you invest in.
+Check the quality of the portfolio and fund management of the mutual fund scheme that you invest in.

 Lower ratings mean higher return but with risk – if you don’t want to take this risk, invest in securities with high credit ratings (AA+ and above).
 Keep a watch on rerating of securities and payment defaults of loans etc. by the organizations issuing the bonds as this can mean there are issues.

-If you want to take credit risk – there’s specific category with the Name of “Credit Risk Mutual Funds”.
+If you want to take credit risk – there’s a specific category with the Name of “Credit Risk Mutual Funds”.
 That doesn’t mean that all other debt funds don’t have credit risk.

 Interest Rate Risk in Debt Mutal Funds

 If interest rates go higher, the value of your bonds will go down.
-So if you have invested in a mutual fund scheme that has investments in these bonds, then the NAV value of the MF scheme will go down resulting in erosion of value of your assets.
-If interest rate goes down funds with longer duration can generate better returns.
+So if you have invested in a mutual fund scheme that has investments in these bonds, then the NAV value of the MF scheme will go down resulting in erosion of the value of your assets.
+If the interest rate goes down funds with a longer duration can generate better returns.

 What can you do – Keep a lookout for interest rate movements and invest accordingly.